hibernating-rhinos/RavenFS/Docs/markdown/intro/indexing.markdown

 * date of modification
 * any metadata.

-The more files and corresponed metadata you add the more search terms you can use to build your search query.
+The more files and corresponded metadata you add the more search terms you can use to build your search query.
 All available search fields you will find under `search/terms` endpoint.
 Here is an explanation of built-in search fields:
 (let's assume that we have a file *documents/pictures/wallpaper.jpg*)

 * __key - the full name of the file (*"documents/pictures/wallpaper.jpg"*),